Saladin the Victorious

-Saladin the Victorious (الناصر صلاح الدين, ISO), also known as Saladin and the Great Crusades, is a 1963 Egyptian epic film directed by Youssef Chahine.
+Saladin the Victorious (1963) (الناصر صلاح الدين, ISO), also known as Saladin and the Great Crusades, is a 1963 Egyptian epic film directed by Youssef Chahine.
 It is co-written by Chahine, Yusuf Sibai and others, based on a novel by Naguib Mahfouz.
 The film features an ensemble cast.
 It stars Ahmed Mazhar, Salah Zulfikar, Nadia Lutfi, Omar El-Hariri, Mahmoud El-Meliguy, Leila Fawzi, Hamdi Gheiss, Ahmed Luxor, Hussein Riad, Laila Taher and Zaki Toleimat.

 It was entered into the 3rd Moscow International Film Festival.
 The film was restored to its original running time of 186 minutes from the original negative by the Cineteca di Bologna and was shown at Il Cinema Ritrovato in June 2019.
 Saladin the Victorious is one of the Top 100 Egyptian films.

 Plot

 The film begins with Jerusalem under the authority of the Christians of Europe and the evil Crusader commander Raynald of Châtillon ordering the slaughter of Muslim pilgrims in order to loot their caravans despite the protests of the Christian King of Jerusalem Guy of Lusignan.
 Saladin (Ahmed Mazhar) upon hearing this news seeks the reclamation of the holy lands in a short, almost impossible campaign.
 In the Battle of Hattin, Saladin succeeds in defeating and capturing both Raynald and Guy, and later kills Raynald in single combat.
 He then takes back Jerusalem, which leads the powers of Europe, thanks to the persuasion/propaganda of Raynald's treacherous widow Virginia (Leila Fawzi), to organize the Third Crusade with the combined forces of the French king (Omar El-Hariri) and the English under the leadership of Richard the Lionheart of England (Hamdi Gheiss).
 Saladin succeeds in preventing the recapture of Jerusalem, and in the end negotiations between himself and Richard (whom Saladin admires as the only honorable infidel leader) leave the Holy Land in Muslim hands.

-The film also has a subplot involving Saladin's Christian commander Issa El Awam (Salah Zulfikar), and the Crusader Hospitlaler Louisa (Nadia Lutfi).
+The film also has a subplot involving Saladin's Christian commander Issa El Awam (Salah Zulfikar), and the Crusader Hospitaller Louisa (Nadia Lutfi).
 At the beginning, both first meet at Hattin when Issa accidentally comes upon her when she's taking a nighttime bath in Lake Tiberias near a Crusader encampment; after he turns away waiting for her to get dressed before he takes her prisoner due to being a Crusader, she shoots an arrow at him and escapes.
 Eventually, after Issa in turn spares her life twice, Louisa chooses to give up her arms as a Crusader and becomes a nurse.
 This leads to the two falling in love and marrying each other, with Louisa choosing to remain in Jerusalem with him.